GLOBAL MARKETS-Stocks, dollar fall on 2nd day of U.S. shutdown

 NEW YORK, Oct 2 (Reuters) - Global equity markets and the dollar fell on Wednesday as the U.S. government shutdown entered its second day and as data showed U.S. private employers added fewer jobs than expected last month.

 Market volatility will likely increase the longer the shutdown persists.
 Investors are also looking for an indication of how negotiations play out over the looming need to raise the government's debt ceiling.
-The debt ceiling is far more important, as it could lead to an unprecedented default by the United States, which is considered unlikely.
+The debt ceiling is far more important, as it could lead to an unprecedented default by the United States, though that is considered unlikely.

 "There's a sense that the debate isn't going to end soon.
 Yesterday's rally was driven by a hope this wouldn't last, but that hope is diminishing," said Oliver Pursche, president of Gary Goldberg Financial Services in Suffern, New York.